segfaultscribe/systems-repository/hexdump-II/README.md

-# HEXDITCH : A hesdump implementation from scratch
+# HEXDITCH : A hexdump implementation from scratch

 A basic implementation of hexdump.